Coordinated vs. Sequential Transmission Planning: Introduction

-A recent complaint filed with FERC by five public service commissions regarding MISO's `Long Range Transmission Planning,' Tranche 2.1 \cite{miso25}, which involves approximately \$22 billion in transmission investments \cite{miso_tranche21_24}, has brought greater attention to the details of transmission planning, including the potential shortcomings of sequential planning.
-We contribute to this discussion by quantifying the benefits of integrated, co-optimized planning for resources (generation and storage) and transmission, compared to sequential planning.
+A recent complaint filed with FERC by five public service commissions regarding the practices of another U.S. system operator---MISO's `Long Range Transmission Planning,' Tranche 2.1 \cite{miso25}, which involves approximately \$22 billion in transmission investments \cite{miso_tranche21_24}---has brought greater attention to the details of transmission planning, including the potential shortcomings of sequential planning.
+We contribute to this discussion by quantifying the benefits of integrated, co-optimized planning for resources (generation and storage) and transmission, compared to sequential planning using PJM as a case study.